GabrielCirciu/SimulationOfLife/README.md

-# MCSurvivalFolia
+# Simulation of Life

 A Minecraft plugin for Folia that adds survival mechanics by reducing player hunger when placing or destroying blocks.

 ## Features

-- **Hunger Reduction**: Players lose hunger when placing or destroying blocks
+- **Exhaustion Management**: Players gain Exhaustion when doing certain activities such as mining, fighting, farming
+- **Specializations**: Increase your efficieny by managing what you specialize in, be careful though, you can only be good at so many things
-- **Configurable Settings**: Customize hunger reduction amounts, cooldowns, and exempt blocks
+- **Configurable Settings**: Customize many parts of your experience, like the exhaustion amounts, cooldown, block exemptions, specialization points gain
 - **Permission System**: Bypass permissions for admins or specific players
-- **Block Exemptions**: Exclude specific block types from hunger reduction
+- **Block Exemptions**: Exclude specific block types from exhaustion gain
-- **Cooldown System**: Prevent spam by implementing cooldowns between hunger reductions
+- **Cooldown System**: Prevent spam by implementing cooldowns between exhaustion checks
 - **Debug Mode**: Detailed logging for troubleshooting
-- **Admin Commands**: Reload configuration and check plugin status
+- **Admin Commands**: From statistics to reloading the plugin, it offers some tools to observe and manage the plugin

 ## Requirements

 - **Minecraft Server**: Folia 1.20.4 or higher
-- **Java**: Java 17 or higher
+- **Java**: Java 21 or higher
 - **Maven**: For building the plugin

 ## Installation